mateusrissi/denojs-rest-api/readme.md

 # Deno.js REST API
 <img alt="Deno.js Logo" src="./img/deno-logo.png" width="200" height="200" />

-This is a simple REST API developed by me using [deno.js](https://deno.land/).
+This is a simple REST API developed with [deno.js](https://deno.land/).
 It offers a CRUD for a simple 'users' MongoDB database.

 In order to run the app, from the root directory run the following command: